radevsto/the_wall_construction/README.md

 - "The White Walkers sleep beneath the ice for thousands of years.
 And when they wake up..."
 - "And when they wake up... what?"
-- "I hope the Wall is high enough."
+- "I hope the Wall is Height enough."
 The Wall is a colossal fortification which is being built to stretch for 100 leagues (300 miles) along the northern border of the Seven Kingdoms.
 Its purpose is to defend the realm from the wildlings who live beyond.
 The Wall is reported to be 30